zhengying-liu/autodl-contrib/README.md

 ## What is needed?
 As the tasks in this first edition of AutoDL challenge will all be **multi-label classification** tasks, all you need to provide is **examples** (a.k.a samples or features) with corresponding **labels**, and optionally some **metadata**.
 Datasets used in AutoDL cover all kinds of different domains such as video, image, text, speech, etc. You are thus welcome to contribute any datasets of any kinds.

 All datasets will ultimately be formatted into a uniform format (TFRecords) then provided to participants of the challenge.
 However, to facilitate the work of data donors, we accept [3 possible formats](https://github.com/zhengying-liu/autodl-contrib#3-possible-formats).
-Some of existing datasets are already in one of these 3 formats or require very few modification.
+Quite many existing datasets are already in one of these 3 formats or require very few modification.

 For a given dataset, all its files should be under the **same directory**.
 And note that **no train/test split is required**.
 The organizers can carry out train/test split themselves.